eelcob/feedparser/README.md

-##Needed:
+#Needed:
-## auto-entities card via HACS
+auto-entities card via HACS
-## mini media player via HACS
+mini media player via HACS

-##Todo:
+#Todo:
-## Add play button which rotates news item every 20 seconds
-## See if possible to use returned link to use as push option
+Add play button which rotates news item every 20 seconds See if possible to use returned link to use as push option

 1) add the following configuration:

-#TODO remove the check on image because now it's only used to check if image needs to be loaded
 media_player:
   - platform: feedparser
     name: NOS Feed